rajfal/rajfal.github.io/_posts/2018-02-09-Graph-similarity-score-and-node-matching.md

 MATCH (h:Hort_Client {name :property})-[:HAS]->(s:Soil_Issue)<-[:INVESTIGATES]-(ss:Soil_Service)<-[:REQUESTS]-(h)
 RETURN property, toto, s, count(s) as total
 ```
-Whereas the first `MATCH` block calculated the total number of soil tests for this property, the second `MATCH` block will sum the number of test for each soil issue that was found for this `Hort_Client`.
-Also note that we just passed the variables, `property` and `toto` to the second `MATCH' clause
+Whereas, the first `MATCH` block calculates total number of soil tests for the property, the second `MATCH` block sums the number of tests for each soil issue that was found for this `Hort_Client`.
+Also note that we just passed the variables, `property` and `toto` to the second `MATCH` clause

 ```bash
 ╒══════════╤══════╤═══════════════════════════╤═══════╕